pritesh-volansys/DynamicTable/README.md

 ## UI Configuration

-User need to share data source or datalink with apropriate column config in option attribute for Custom DataTable.
-Please check below shared attributs list with proper assign value.
+The user needs to share data source or datalink with appropriate column config in option attribute for Custom DataTable.
+Please check below shared attribute list with proper assign value.

 ```